divijg19/De-Sacramento/README.md

 [![Instagram](https://img.shields.io/badge/Twitter-Follow-red)](https://www.instagram.com/d.vij_597/)
 [![Portfolio](https://img.shields.io/badge/Portfolio-Visit-brightgreen)](https://your-portfolio.com/)[WIP]

 Welcome to my GitHub profile!
-I'm passionate about [your interests] and love to create amazing things with code.
-Currently, I'm focused on [your current goals or projects].
+I'm passionate about [Software Development to build and integrate solutions to programmable problems by marketing products and services] and love to create amazing things with code.
+Currently, I'm focused on [Automation with Python and following the path to become a full-stack developer].

 ## 🚀 Technologies and Tools